Rental Property Calculator

 Real estate investing can be complex, but there are some general principles that are useful as quick starting points when analyzing investments.
-However, every market is different.
-It is very possible that these guidelines will not work for certain situations.
-It is extremely important that they be treated as such, not as replacements for hard financial analysis nor advice from real estate professionals, things that should always get the nod over overgeneralized guidelines.
+However, every market is different, and it is very possible that these guidelines will not work for certain situations.
+It is important that they be treated as such, not as replacements for hard financial analysis nor advice from real estate professionals.

-50% Rule - A rental property's sum of operating expenses hover around 50% of income.
-Remember that operating expenses do not include mortgage principal nor interest.
-The other 50% can be used to pay monthly mortgage payment.
-With this, quickly estimate the cash flow and profit of an investment.
+50% Rule—A rental property's sum of operating expenses hover around 50% of income.
+Operating expenses do not include mortgage principal or interest.
+The other 50% can be used to pay the monthly mortgage payment.
+This can be used to quickly estimate the cash flow and profit of an investment.

-1% Rule - The gross monthly rent income should be 1% or more of the property purchase price, after repairs.
-It is not uncommon to hear it proclaimed as the 2% Rule, but obviously, the higher the better.
+1% Rule—The gross monthly rent income should be 1% or more of the property purchase price, after repairs.
+It is not uncommon to hear of people who use the 2% or even 3% Rule – the higher the better.

 A lesser known rule is the 70% Rule.
 This is a rule for purchasing and flipping distressed real estate for a profit, which states that purchase price should be less than 70% of after-repair value (ARV) minus repair costs (rehab).

 Internal Rate of Return

-If there is one figure that is most important in acknowledging the profitability or relative success of any rental property to any other investment, it is the IRR.
-Capitalization rate is too basic in its computation and Cash Flow Return on Investment (CFROI) does not account for the time value of money.
+IRR is one of, if not the most important measure of the profitability of a rental property; capitalization rate is too basic, and Cash Flow Return on Investment (CFROI) does not account for the time value of money.

 Capitalization rate, often called the cap rate, is the ratio of net operating income (NOI) to the investment asset value or current market value.